-High-Density Polyethene (HDPE) plastic is a low-cost thermoplastic polymer with linear structure and no or low degree of branching.
-Formed either through the catalytic cracking of crude oil into gasoline or the modifying of natural gases such as methane, ethane and propane mix, this plastic material is manufactured under a low temperature between 70-300°C as well as a pressure of 10-80 bar.
+High-Density Polyethene (HDPE) plastic is a low-cost thermoplastic polymer with a linear structure and no or low degree of branching.
+Formed either through the catalytic cracking of crude oil into gasoline or the modification of natural gases such as methane, ethane, and propane mix, this plastic material is manufactured at a low temperature between 70-300°C and a pressure of 10-80 bar.

-Gas-Phase Polymerisation – the polymerisation of monomers in the structure of a fluidised catalyst, polymer particles, and vapourised monomer in a fluidised bed reactor
+Gas-Phase Polymerisation – the polymerisation of monomers in the structure of a fluidised catalyst, polymer particles, and vapourised monomers in a fluidised bed reactor

 Slurry Polymerisation – the polymerisation of monomers in the formation of dispersed monomer particles.